jacobcode01/AutoIQ/README.md

     - MAE is one global average error, it does not scale with the price of the car.
     - For cheap cars, `prediction - MAE` could go **negative**, which makes no sense for a price.
     - For expensive cars, the same flat range was unrealistically tight.
-    - It also required the exact training-time MAE to be hardcoded in `.env`, which anyone cloning the repo would not have.
+    - It also required the exact training-time MAE in `.env`, which anyone cloning the repo would not have.
-- This was replaced with two dedicated `GradientBoostingRegressor` models trained directly on the 10th and 90th percentile of price (quantile loss), reusing the same `ctf` preprocessing pipeline.
+- This was replaced with two `GradientBoostingRegressor` models trained directly on the 10th and 90th percentile of price.
-- Both are exported as `lower_pipe.pkl` and `upper_pipe.pkl` alongside the main model, so the API loads them like any other artifact, no manual `.env` value needed.
+- Both are exported as `lower_pipe.pkl` and `upper_pipe.pkl` alongside the main model,
+- So the API loads them like any other artifact, no manual `.env` value needed.
 - The lower bound is additionally clipped at 0 in the API as a safety net.

 </details>